Aaron-Bopp/TIM/40_Evergreens/90% of money exists only on computer servers.md

 This does not make this money less real, and it is in fact they point of having money.
 While we have at points had physical items that accounted for the "value" of money, [[Money is an abstraction of time and trust]].
-Gold was limited by people's belief in it's value just as modern day money is.
+Gold was limited by people's belief in its value just as modern day money is.